Vietnam Itinerary for 7 Days

 After decades of living in the shadow of Thailand, Vietnam is experiencing a surge in tourism.
 People have woken up to the allure of the country’s beautiful beaches, intriguing cultures, charming old towns, and unspoiled landscapes.
 Vietnam is so diverse that there is something unique in each region for different types of travelers.
 What makes Vietnam the real winner is the delectable cuisine and affordable prices.
 To top it all off, there aren’t too many tourists, but the infrastructure is still efficient enough to allow for seamless travel throughout the country.

 Vietnam is a long and diverse country.
-Although 7 days are not enough time to thoroughly explore the area, it is sufficient to have a wide range of experiences.
+Although 7 days is not enough time to thoroughly explore the area, it is sufficient to have a wide range of experiences.
 If you want to visit Vietnam but aren’t sure where to begin, you’ve come to the right place.
 I’ve created a perfect 7-day itinerary that will allow you to visit the country’s most popular destinations in a short span of time.

 7-Day Vietnam Itinerary

 Arrive in Hanoi and check into your hotel.
-The capital city is crazy and chaotic and the crammed streets are swarmed with vendors and bikers who disregard all traffic laws.
+The capital city is crazy and chaotic and the crammed streets are swarmed with vendors and bikers disregarding all traffic laws.
 Spend the day learning about Vietnam’s history and culture by visiting key Hanoi attractions such as the Ho Chi Minh Mausoleum Complex, One Pillar Pagoda, Imperial Citadel of Thang Long, Temple of Literature, Hoan Kiem Lake, Tran Quoc Pagoda, Train Street, and Ngoc Son Temple.
 The majority of the popular sites are in the Old Quarter, so you should be able to visit the ones that interest you.
 You can also watch the Thang Long Water Puppet Show, which has been a part of Vietnamese culture since the 11th century.

 Vietnam’s cuisine is a riot of spices and aromas.
 A food tour is a great way to discover Hanoi’s mouth-watering street food.
 If you enjoy shopping, you’re in for a treat.
 The city is a heaven for thrift shoppers and you can find silks, artwork, jute products, coffee, watches, leather items and so much more.
 Everything is affordable if you have good bargaining skills.
 In the evenings, you can enjoy Hanoi’s lively nightlife and popular night markets.
 The markets are open every Friday, Saturday, and Sunday from 6 p.m. to 11 p.m. in the Old Quarter.

-Day 2: Ninh Binh
+Day 2 of Vietnam Itinerary: Ninh Binh

 Start your day early as we have a day trip to the Ninh-Binh province today.
 Ninh Binh is 90 km (2hrs one-way) from Hanoi and offers breathtaking views of riverine landscapes, lush rice paddies, sheer cliffs, and limestone karsts.
 The region is known as “Ha Long Bay on Land” by the locals because it is dotted with hundreds of limestone monoliths with rivers flowing through them.
 Many enchanting caves have formed inside the limestone mountains and are one of Ninh Binh’s main attractions.
 I have listed a few fun things to do in Ninh Binh below.
 Return to Hanoi in the evening and spend the remaining hours exploring the city’s nightlife and food scene.